hemasingh1403/Student_Registration/README.md

-It looks like you're working on a Django application for managing student records.
-Here's a brief description you can use for GitHub to describe your project:

----

 ## Student Management System

 This Django-based web application allows users to manage student records, including adding new students, editing existing records, and deleting entries.
 Key features include: